arqamrp/stochoptimtests/temp/new_coding.md

 ### Outputs:

-A dataframe containing tabulated values for each method:
+A dataframe containing tabulated values of the selected fields for each method:
 value: optimum value found
 | Column | Description |
 | -- | :-- |